kubeshop/testkube/docs/docs/articles/azure.md

 Install the Testkube CLI extension using the following url:
 [https://marketplace.visualstudio.com/items?itemName=Testkube.testkubecli](https://marketplace.visualstudio.com/items?itemName=Testkube.testkubecli)

+#### Troubleshooting
+For solutions to common issues, such as the `--git` flags causing timeouts, please refer to our [Troubleshooting article](./azure-troubleshooting.md).

 ## Testkube Pro

 ### How to configure Testkube CLI action for Testkube Pro and run a test